Skip to content

 • mcp__memory__check_database_health

-Section titled “Method 1: One-Click .mcpb Install (Recommended)”
+Section titled “Method 1: One-Click .mcpb Install (Planned)”

 Edit (or create) the Claude Desktop config file for your platform: